 Unlike many firms, we do not ask for costly retainers up front.
 In fact, we do not collect any attorney’s fees unless YOU WIN YOUR CASE OR REACH A SETTLEMENT.
 We take cases on a contingency, as we feel that this gives us some ‘skin in the game’ right there along with you.
-We suddenly become ‘partners’ wishing for a judgment or settlement right there alongside you.
+We suddenly become ‘partners’ working towards a judgment or settlement right there alongside you.

 How many cases have you won?

 This is a common question and one that is impossible to answer.
 We spend a considerable amount of time going over the facts of your case with you before we even agree to take your case.
 As such, we have a pretty good idea with each client whether or not they will see a favorable recovery.
-So most of our cases settle or proceed to trial.
+Most of our cases settle or proceed to trial.
 And a win can mean different things to different clients.
 Some clients only want to tell their side of the story, want reinstatement, or a letter of apology.
-Some clients want a huge settlement or judgment so the results are varied.
+Some clients want a large settlement or judgment so the results are varied.

 Do we have to go to trial to win?

 The simple answer to this common question is, NO. But as an attorney, I can’t just give a one-word answer to any question, no matter how simple!
 The truth is, many cases settle during settlement conferences, mediations, or arbitrations.
 Very few of them actually proceed to trial simply because employers run the risk of generating HUNDREDS OF THOUSANDS OF DOLLARS in attorney’s fees if they do decide to fight these cases.

 Now, having said that, WE MUST ALWAYS BE PREPARED TO GO TO TRIAL, and we treat every case as if it is going to trial.
 We never give the other side an indication that we are doing anything but proceeding to a trial on your case.
 If they back down and offer us the settlement we are requesting, then we talk settlement.
 Until then, we intend to fight every case to the end.